 Shmitt (1999) in the research about experiential marketing was considered that the customers through observation or participation in events by individual, they will feel some stimulating, and bring out the purchase motivations then result the purchase behavior.
 Zeithaml et al. (1996) also reported that after accepting the service, customers will according to the experience bring out the awareness of service quality, and then trigger the behavioral intentions.

 Dawson et al. (1990) pointed out that the emotion at the purchasing moment will affect the customers' satisfactions and repurchase intentions.
-The related research in the tourism industry, "the strategies of experiential marketing applied in the National Science and Technology Museum", mentioned that the experiential marketing will help to provide the different experience from previous, through experiential marketing media will help to improve the number of the visitors.
+The related research in the tourism industry, from previous, through experiential marketing media will help to improve the number of the visitors.
 (Lu, 2003).
 According to the above references, we hypothesized the following relationship between experiential marketing and revisit intention: